SachinDangayach/session10-SachinDangayach/README.md

-# EPAI Session 9 Assignment by Sachin Dangayach
+# EPAI Session 10 Assignment by Sachin Dangayach

-This assignment is based on the concepts of "Decorators".
+This assignment is based on the concepts of "Tuples and Named Tuples".
 We have created different decorators for different tasks of the assignment.

 # Below are key functions in session9.py file.

-### A) Write a decorator that allows a function to run only on odd seconds
+### A) Use Faker library to get 10000 random profiles.
+Using namedtuple, calculate the largest blood type, mean-current_location, oldest_person_age and average age (add proper doc-strings)

 ### 1. run_at_odd
 function called to create a decorator. func is a non local variable.